dnaldoog/CSCalc/README.md

 - #### XOR checksums
     - Many manufacturers also use this system.
 ----
-Paste in a sysex string and enter the start byte for the data The end byte can either be determined using the subsequent bytes from start or determined by counting back from the end.
+Paste in a sysex string and enter the start byte for the data.<BR>
+The end byte can either be determined using the subsequent bytes from start or determined by counting back from the end.